jatcwang/talks/2024_who_told_you_that/docs/presentation.md

 <img class="no-box" width="95%" src="assets/images/trace_simple.png" />

----

-# Integrating with java libraries
+# Integrating with Java libraries

-- In Cats Effect, we use IOLocal to propagate context, but java libs use `ThreadLocal`
+- In Otel4s, we use IOLocal to propagate context, but Java libs use opentelemetry-java (`ThreadLocal`)
-- 💡 Extract `Context` from IOLocal and set it up in ThreadLocal before calling the java code
+- 💡 Extract `Context` from IOLocal and set it up as ThreadLocal before calling the java code

 <div class="fragment">
 ```scala mdoc:silent